 Metoprolol belongs to the group of heart/blood pressure drugs known as beta-blockers.
 That means they work partly by blunting the action of adrenaline, the body’s natural fight-or-flight chemical.
 People normally respond to stressful situations with a rapid pulse, a pounding heart and an increase in blood pressure.
 Metoprolol helps block such reactions by slowing the heart rate and relaxing the blood vessels so the heart does not have to pump as hard.

-Metoprolol is usually prescribed for high blood pressure, chest pain, heart attacks, and prevention of a second heart attack.
+This medication is usually prescribed for high blood pressure, chest pain, heart attacks, and prevention of a second heart attack.
 The extended release metoprolol is also used in combination with other medications to treat heart failure.
-Although the FDA has not specifically approved its use for other purposes, doctors sometimes prescribe metoprolol to treat irregular heart rhythms or tremors and to prevent migraine headaches.
+Although the FDA has not specifically approved its use for other purposes, doctors sometimes prescribe it to treat irregular heart rhythms or tremors and to prevent migraine headaches.

 People’s Pharmacy Perspective